biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Data"></a>
 ## Supported data

 PVDP supports single- or paired-end data in fasta or fastq formats.
-Datasets can also be compressed in gz format.
+Datasets can be compressed in gzip (.gz) format.

 ----